August 1, 1776

 A group of representatives from the colonies signed the declaration and itemized controversial and disputed grievances against the King George III.
 Experts claim that the grievances are baseless and that the king has actually been a great provider and protector for the colonies.

-“The Colonies are trying to say they have rights apart from the King, but that is not something that has been successfully been tried before,” said a University of Oxford professor.
+“The Colonies are trying to say they have rights apart from the King, but that is not something that has successfully been tried before,” said a University of Oxford professor.
 “It is impossible for them to govern themselves.
 They do not understand the basics of governance.”